jedisct1/rsign2/README.md

 Minisign keys can be generated using `rsign generate` and exported to Tor hidden service keys via `rsign export-to-onion-keys`, i.e. `hs_ed25519_secret_key`, `hs_ed25519_public_key`, `hostname`.
 However, Tor keys cannot be converted back to minisign key format.

+For more information on setting this up, see the [Manual](docs/MANUAL.md).

 ### Demo

 You can try it out yourself: `http://fscst5exmlmr262byztwz4kzhggjlzumvc2ndvgytzoucr2tkgxf7mid.onion/`